department-of-veterans-affairs/vets-website/README.md

-# Formulate
+# VA Forms System Core

 Welcome to the VA.gov forms library!

 ## About the name

-Before we get going, let's take care of some housekeeping: The name "Formulate" is used to distinguish this library from its predecessor, but in public-facing documentation talking about the forms library, use the plain language "forms library" instead.
+Before we get going, let's take care of some housekeeping: The name "VA Forms System Core" is used to distinguish this library from its predecessor, but in public-facing documentation talking about the forms library, use the plain language "forms library" instead.